sranins/BusinessApplication-ReleaseNotes/articles/Spring18/microsoft-flow/error-details-analytics.md

 ![Analytics Error Details](media/error-details-analytics-entry.png)

+> [!NOTE]
-**Note:** It may take up to 1.5 hours for run-time data to be loaded into our analytics experience.
-If instant run execution data is required, please see run details for a specific flow.
+> It may take up to 1.5 hours for run-time data to be loaded into our analytics experience.
+If instant run execution data is required, see run details for a specific flow.

 If you discover a discrepancy between the number of errors on your **Usage** tab compared to your **Errors** tab, there may be a valid reason for this including: